-On mobile devices, instead of seeing a TruCode, to users will be deeplinked into their Trusona enabled mobile app, where they will be presented with a Trusonafication.
+On mobile devices, instead of seeing a TruCode, users will be deeplinked into their Trusona enabled mobile app, where they will be presented with a Trusonafication.
 Once accepted, the app will send the user back to the browser, where the node will continue down the

 Accepted outcome path.